 The Foundation Board shall elect its officers annually from among its duly elected Foundation Board members.
 The officers of the Foundation shall hold office for a one year term, commencing Jan.
 1 following their election, until their respective successors shall have been duly elected and qualified by the Foundation Board.
 Officers may be reelected to their position without limit, provided they remain a duly elected member of the Foundation Board of Trustees for the duration of the officer’s term.

 The officers of the Foundation shall be elected by vote of the Foundation Board of Trustees.
 The Board shall meet no later than Dec.
 31 each year for the purpose of electing officers.
 An election may be held during any duly constituted meeting and take office Jan.
 1, unless such officer is filling an unfilled position.

 SECTION 4.
 Resignation

-Any officer may resign at any time by giving written notice to the President of the Foundation.
-Such resignation shall take effect at the time specified therein, or, if no time is expired, at the time of acceptance thereof as determined by the President.
+Any officer may resign at any time by giving written notice to the Chair of the Foundation.
+Such resignation shall take effect at the time specified therein, or, if no time is expired, at the time of acceptance thereof as determined by the Chair.

 SECTION 5.
 Removal

 Any officer may be removed at any regular or special meeting of the Board at which a quorum is present, whenever in their judgment the best interests of the Foundation would be served thereby but such removal will be without prejudice to the contract rights, if any, of the officer so removed.

 SECTION 6.
 Succession and Vacancies of Officers

 When a vacancy shall occur in any office, except that of Chair, the Board of Trustees shall elect a member of the Foundation to fill such vacancy for the unexpired term.
 In the event the Chair is unable to service, the Vice President shall automatically become Chair.